 Opponents of this view argue that, historically, generation has rarely, if ever, been liable for providing characteristics that it does not possess.
 For example, most power plants that have been designed for base load operation are unable or unwilling to ramp and cycle, both of which are needed to reliably operate the power system.
 Some units are unable to provide automatic generation control (AGC), which is another needed service.
-Yet these units are not liable for providing AGC to the system (Milligan et al. 2012).
-Ancillary services are needed by the system, and but not all power plants need to provide all services.
+Yet these units are needed by the system, and but not all power plants need to provide all services.